loomio/loomio-docs/policy/src/privacy/index.md

 - __Recovery__ from mistakes and malicious actions.
 As an admin you can restore accidentally discarded records, and prevent group members from deleting records they should not delete.
 - __Safety and confidence__.
 If you need something permanently deleted, you can do that.

-When it comes to discussions, comments, polls, votes, files and other records that are not user accounts, we have 3 functions available:
+When it comes to discussions, comments, polls, votes, files and other records that are not user accounts, we have three functions available:

 - __Discard__ will remove the record from view.
 Discarded records are automatically deleted 90 days after they were discarded.
-- __Restore__ can be used to reverse the discard action before the 90 day period has ended, bringing a record back to it's normal state.
+- __Restore__ can be used to reverse the discard action before the 90 day period has ended, bringing a record back to its normal state.
 - __Delete__ will immediately and irreversibly delete a record.
 When a record is deleted, it cannot be restored.

-Our application database has 4 day point-in-time recovery, meaning that 4 days after you delete a record, we have no way to recover it.
-However, to be clear, we do not offer record recovery from this database rollback.
-If you __discard__, then __delete__ a record in Loomio, we will not access this facility to restore your record.
+Our application database has 4 day point-in-time recovery, meaning that 4 days after you delete a record it has been completely removed from our systems and backups.

+If you accidentally delete a record, we do not offer recovery from these backups.

 ## Deleting your user account